AdobeDocs/commerce-webapi/src/pages/graphql/schema/live-search/queries/product-search.md

 ## Example usage

 This is an example of using Live Search to retrieve and filter results.
 The query uses the core `ProductInterface` to access product information.
-As a result, the query has a longer response time than using [[!DNL Catalog Service]](https://experienceleague.adobe.com/docs/commerce-merchant-services/catalog-service/guide-overview.html) to retrieve this information.
+As a result, the query has a longer response time than using [Catalog Service](https://experienceleague.adobe.com/docs/commerce-merchant-services/catalog-service/guide-overview.html) to retrieve this information.

 For an example of using Live Search with Catalog Service, see [Catalog Service productSearch query](../../catalog-service/queries/product-search.md).
 Other than returning the `productView` object, all other attributes are the same.